influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 ### Ingester

-- Handle all write requests
+The Ingester processes line protocol submitted with write requests and persists time series data to the [Object store](#object-store).
+Throughout this process, the Ingester does the following:

-- Queries the [Catalog](#catalog) to identify where data should be persisted and to ensure the schema of the written data matches the schema of persisted data.
+- Queries the [Catalog](#catalog) to identify where data should be persisted and to ensure the schema of the line protocol is compatible with the schema of persisted data.
+- Identifies any write errors and generates a response for the client that made the write request.
-- Process line protocol and persists time series data into partitions in the object store
+- Processes line protocol and persists time series data to the [Object store](#object-store) in Apache Parquet format.
+Each Parquet file represents a _partition_--a logical grouping of data on disk.
-- Makes yet-to-be-persisted data available to queriers to ensure leading edge data is included in query results
+- Makes yet-to-be-persisted data available to [Queriers](#querier) to ensure leading edge data is included in query results.
 - Maintains a short-term write-ahead log (WAL) to prevent data loss in case of a service interruption.

+Ingesters can be scaled both vertically and horizontally.
+Horizontal scaling is increases write throughput and is typically the most effective scaling strategy for the Ingester.

 ### Querier